Joint Compression and Deadline Optimization for Wireless Federated Learning: introduction

 \subsection{Data Compression in FEEL}

 To alleviate the communication bottleneck, a common and intuitive approach is to compress the local updates to be uploaded via lossy compression techniques, e.g., quantization and sparsification.
 By quantization, the compression is achieved through representing each element with less bits.
-A lot of quantization schemes had been developed for the distributed learning settings, e.g., SignSGD \cite{bernstein2018signsgd,zhu2020one,karimireddy2019error}, TernSGD \cite{wen2017terngrad}, QSGD \cite{alistarh2017qsgd}, etc. By sparsification, the insignificant elements will be dropped, such that the compression can be achieved by only encoding the non-zero elements \cite{lin2017deep,stich2018sparsified,wangni2018gradient,zhang2021federated,isik2022sparse,wen2022federated}.
+A lot of quantization schemes had been developed for the distributed learning settings, e.g., SignSGD \cite{bernstein2018signsgd,zhu2020one,karimireddy2019error,zheng2020design}, TernSGD \cite{wen2017terngrad}, QSGD \cite{alistarh2017qsgd}, etc. By sparsification, the insignificant elements will be dropped, such that the compression can be achieved by only encoding the non-zero elements \cite{lin2017deep,stich2018sparsified,wangni2018gradient,zhang2021federated,isik2022sparse,wen2022federated,panda2022sparsefed,li2020ggs,ozfatura2021time}.
 The work \cite{konevcny2016federated} first considered the compression issue under the federated learning setting, where random mask, subsampling, and probabilistic quantization were proposed to reduce the uplink communication costs.
 Realizing the vector features of the local update, the universal vector based rather than element based quantization scheme was proposed to further reduce the communication overhead \cite{shlezinger2020uveqfed}.
 Based on quantization and sparsification, update compression had been achieved from the perspective of compressive sensing as well \cite{oh2021communication,jeon2020compressive}.
-With the aforementioned schemes, the transmission overhead could be reduced effectively.
-In the meantime, {gradient compression error} will be introduced \cite{mitchell2022optimizing,liu2022hierarchical}.
-The authors in \cite{reisizadeh2020fedpaq} investigated the impact of compression error on the convergence rate.
-Aware of the trade-off between the compression ratio and compression error, the authors in \cite{jhunjhunwala2021adaptive} proposed an adaptive quantization strategy, which starts with a more aggressive quantization scheme and gradually increases its precision as training progresses.
-A similar ``latter is better’’ principle was proposed in \cite{shen2021resource}.
-Due to the sparse nature of the local gradient, sparsification is more effective for gradient compression.
-However, most of the existing works discussing the trade-off between the compression error and compression ratio focus on quantization schemes, leaving the sparsification based compression scheme unexplored.
+With the aforementioned schemes, the transmission overhead could be reduced effectively. {In the meantime, {gradient compression error} will be introduced \cite{mitchell2022optimizing,liu2022hierarchical,reisizadeh2020fedpaq}.
+For conducting compression in practical FEEL scenario, in addition to designing compression algorithm, one should also consider setting the compression ratio to efficiently utilize the communication resources. } Aware of the trade-off between the compression ratio and compression error, the authors in \cite{jhunjhunwala2021adaptive} proposed an adaptive quantization strategy, which starts with a more aggressive quantization scheme and gradually increases its precision as training progresses.
+A similar ``latter is better’’ principle was proposed in \cite{shen2021resource}. {Besides, the authors in \cite{han2020adaptive} proposed a fairness-aware sparcification method, which holds an equal number of non zero elements among the updates from different devices.
+Nevertheless, the aforementioned methods focus on dynamic compression ratio over different training stages, while the unstable wireless environment, representing the communication ability, is neglected.
+Given this, it is desired to design the setting method for the purpose of combating against dynamic wireless channel and accelerating FEEL convergence. }